 Omnidirectional: Picks up sound from every direction.
 Perfect for multi-guest podcasts.

 Now you're almost ready to get started.
-Want to put the finishing touch to your streaming setup?
+Want to make your stream a little bit more personal?
+You'd be surprised how a good webcam can completely change upgrade your stream.
 Don't miss our guide to the best webcams on PC.

 1. Samson G-Track Pro